 I am an engineer, policy analyst, and environmental scientist.
 I study cities and their effects on surrounding environmental systems.
 My background is highly interdisciplinary, with over 10 years of experience in applied research and teaching.

-Currently, I am a research engineer in the Office of Water Programs at California State University, Sacramento, and a visiting researcher at UCLA’s Institute of the Environment and Sustainability.
+I work as a research engineer in the Office of Water Programs at California State University, Sacramento, and as a visiting researcher at UCLA’s Institute of the Environment and Sustainability.
 I am also part of a research team that examined the potential for Los Angeles County to significantly reduce its imported water, which included development of a systems model for LA’s complex urban water management.

-My travels and work have taken me to many hip, beautiful, and grimy places throughout the globe.
+Through travels, I have visited many hip, beautiful, and grimy places throughout the globe.
 From 2005-07, I worked as a counterintelligence analyst for the U.S. Naval Criminal Investigative Service (NCIS).
 From 2007-09, I worked as a systems engineer for the U.N. in Austria, organizing the installation of nuclear weapons monitoring stations in East Asia and Africa.
 In 2009, I co-organized and led the Earlham East Africa study abroad program, an experiential education program focused on urban development, rural sustainability, and ecology.